nuuuwan/lk_parliament_docs/tests/data/en.md

 3. **Amendment of section 66 of the principal enactment** - Section 66 of the principal enactment is hereby amended by the insertion immediately after paragraph ( f ) of subsection (2) thereof, of the following: -
+    - “( fa ) in respect of the terms and conditions to be followed by an employer who employs any females, relating to the welfare of such females, including their security, transport facilities and facilities to rest when such females are employed after 10.00 p.m. and before 6.00 a.m.;”.

 4. **Amendment of section 68 of the principal enactment** - Section 68 of the principal enactment is hereby amended as follows: -
     1. in paragraph ( a ) thereof, in the definition of the expression “office”, by the substitution for the words “literature), and” of the words “literature);”;